Demystifying Proximal Causal Inference: Estimation of the Average Treatment Effect

 Most nonparametric PCI estimation approaches can be seen as generalizations of the estimating approaches described previously.
 They utilize the same definitions of the bridge functions, but instead of assuming $h(W,A,X)$ or $q(Z,A,X)$ lie in a finite-dimensional parametric families, these methods search for solutions in richer function spaces.
 For example, \citet{mastouri_proximal_2023} introduce kernel-based method of moments and two-stage approaches that parallel the approaches of estimating equation approach \citep{miao_confounding_2024} and two-stage regression \citep{tchetgen_tchetgen_introduction_2024} approaches described in the previous sections.

 A key work in this space is \citet{ghassami_minimax_2021}, which presents estimators that solve a minimax optimization procedure. \citet{ghassami_minimax_2021} provide convergence results in the case of a reproducing kernel Hilbert space, where regularization is used.\footnote{This regularization addresses the potential ill-posedness of the integral equations.} Thus, implementation requires choosing kernels and tuning parameters (e.g., bandwidths and regularization coefficients), typically selected via cross-validation \citep{chernozhukov_doubledebiased_2024}. \citet{ghassami_minimax_2021} show that these estimators can achieve a form of double robustness related to convergence rates of the nuisance functions involved in the minimax problem. \citet{kallus_causal_2022} also proposes a similar flexible nonparametric estimation framework, which can accommodate kernel methods or other function classes such as neural networks.
-Both \citet{kallus_causal_2022} and \citet{ghassami_minimax_2021} provide in-depth summaries of how their work relates to the broader other literature.
+Both \citet{kallus_causal_2022} and \citet{ghassami_minimax_2021} provide in-depth summaries of how their work relates to the broader literature.
+Another notable work in this space is \citet{zhang_proximal_2023}, which proposes sieve-based estimators to explicitly address estimation in scenarios where bridge functions are not-unique.